aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* February 10, 2023: I was invited to give a talk at UCLouvain - tile: "Computation and Storage Systems for the Edge".
 * December 17, 2022: I was invited to join the TPC of SMARTCOMP 2023.
 * December 17, 2022: I was invited to join the TPC of ICFEC 2023.
 * November 14, 2022: I was invited to serve as a workshop chair at IC2E 2023.
 * October 20, 2022: I was invited to be a PC member of DEBS 2023.
 * October 7, 2022: I was invited to be a PC member of ICDCS 2023.
-* August 16, 2022: I started at Nokia Bell Labs (Antwerp, Belgium) as a Senior Research Software Engineer.
+* August 16, 2022: I started at Nokia Bell Labs (Antwerp, Belgium) as a Research Software Engineer.
 * April 5, 2022: A paper titled "Shepherd: Seamless Stream Processing on the Edge" was accepted at [SEC 2022](http://acm-ieee-sec.org/2022/).
 * March 12, 2022: A paper titled "Combining DNN Partitioning and Early Exit" was accepted at [EdgeSys 2022](https://edge-sys.github.io/2022/index.html).
 * November 9, 2021: I was invited to be a PC member of CCGrid 2022.